gaurav5430/100-days-of-code/log.md

 **Learning**
 - Priority Queue can be implemented using any data structure that allows access to all the elements sequentially, so it can't be implemented using something like a Deque.

+### Day 28:
+Implemented buildHeap using siftDown and siftUp.
+Also implemented a way to allow user to pass in a comparator function to decide whether they want a min heap or a max heap.

+**Learning**
+- top down vs bottom up heap creation.
+- it is possible to build a heap in O(n) using siftDown, while siftUp would build it in O(nlogn)
+- siftUp is mostly useful when you need to insert one at a time, like when creating a priority queue using a heap.
+- some great explanation here: https://stackoverflow.com/questions/9755721/how-can-building-a-heap-be-on-time-complexity/18742428#18742428